Monitoring West Dorset, Weymouth & Portland

 Current Land Supply Summary

-For the period 2019 to 2024, West Dorset and Weymouth and Portland do not have sufficient supply to meet the five-year supply requirement as required by national policy.
-The councils can only demonstrate a supply of deliverable sites equivalent to 4.83 years.
-This is shown in West Dorset, Weymouth and Portland Five Year Housing Land Supply 2018 to 2019 report, Figure 4.1, page 22.
+For the period 2020 to 2025, West Dorset and Weymouth and Portland do not have sufficient supply to meet the five-year supply requirement as required by national policy.
+The council can only demonstrate a supply of deliverable sites equivalent to 4.93 years for the West Dorset and Weymouth and Portland area.
+This is shown in West Dorset, Weymouth and Portland Five Year Housing Land Supply 2019 to 2020 report, Figure 4.1, pages 23 and 24.
 Five Year Land Supply Reports from previous years are also available: